How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 2. Show, Don’t Tell: Whenever possible, use action beats or body language to convey how something is said, rather than relying on descriptive dialogue tags.
 For instance, instead of writing “he shouted angrily,” you could write, “he slammed his fist on the table.”
 This approach shows the reader the emotion and adds more depth to the scene.

 3. Vary Placement: Vary the placement of your dialogue tags to maintain a natural rhythm.
-Tags can be placed at the beginning, middle, or end of a line of dialogue.
+Tags can be placed at the beginning, middle, or end of a line of conversation.
 This variety keeps the conversation dynamic and avoids a repetitive pattern that can become monotonous.

 Examples of Various Dialogue Tags and Their Impact: